 Is the Apple Watch waterproof?
-No. However, it is water resistant.
+Unfortunately, no. However, it is water-resistant.
 All Apple Watch models are water-resistant to a greater or lesser extent.

 That means you can wear and use your Apple Watch during exercise, in the rain, and while washing your hands.
-If water splashes onto the Apple Watch, you can wipe it off with a non abrasive, lint-free cloth.
+In addition, if water splashes onto the Apple Watch, you can wipe it off with a non-abrasive, lint-free cloth.

 But the thing is, being rated 50 meters doesn't mean you should take it anywhere near 50 meters.
 That's because the rating only means that in lab tests, the Apple Watch can withstand the amount of pressure you'd find at that depth.
 If you test that yourself, you could damage your Apple Watch.

 As such, if you need a smartwatch that you can use for scuba diving or freediving, you should get one that doubles as a dive computer.

 It is also essential for you to know that your Apple Watch is not designed to withstand repeated high-energy impacts.
 But jumping into a pool or ocean is no problem.

 About Apple Watch water resistance

 In the following sections, we will tell you the exact water-resistance of the Apple Watch.
 As well as whether it can be submerged, which models allow it, and some practical cases that will help you know better in what situations you should be more or less careful with your watch.

 Generally speaking, Apple Watches are water-resistant, but they are not waterproof.
 Therefore, we must have these two concepts clear when putting our watch underwater.
 By this, we mean that you can exercise with the Apple Watch, go in the rain and even wash your hands.

 In light of the above and because the Apple Watch is a device created, among other things, to record physical training, it is expected that the doubt arises as to whether it can track sports such as swimming.
 And the answer is yes and no.